socreatory/socreatory-styleguide/lib/views/login_page_success/login_page_success.md

-title: Login Page
+title: Login Page Successs
-description: This view shows how the login page should look like
+description: This view shows how the login page should look like after sending the magic link

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0" />